CARSON PARKIN-FAIRLEY

 ABOUT

-Carson Parkin-Fairley is a multidisciplinary artist who explores worship, celebration, joy and storytelling through her practice.
-Her work is inspired by religious iconography, shrines, popular culture and our societies obsession with fame.
+Carson Parkin-Fairley is a multidisciplinary artist who explores worship, celebration, care, joy and storytelling through her practice.
+Her work is inspired by stories, religious iconography, shrines, and popular culture.